mc2-project/secure-xgboost/doc/build.rst

 Building the Targets
 ==================

-1. Clone the repository recursively, and check out the required branch:
+1. Clone the repository recursively:

    .. code-block:: bash